ppy/osu-wiki/news/2025/2025-08-25-capture-the-achievement-2-concludes.md

     <p class="revealed-item">
         Translating the text on all 5 rocks in the background of <a href="https://osu.ppy.sh/beatmapsets/2402789#fruits/5211146">Yooh - Eternity</a>.
         <br/><br/>
         Everlasting refers to the title.
-Epigrapher is the name of someone who translates ancient texts.
+Epigrapher is the name for someone who translates ancient texts.
 "Finally" and "grand" reference it being the grand finals tiebreaker.
 In addition, it has the catch tag to help them figure that out.
 "Rock all" hints at translating the text on all the rocks.
     </p>
 </div>